Ernest Ikoli: Nigerian Youth Movement

 He started the Nigerian Youth Movement with other prominent Nigerians like Hezekiah Oladipo Davies, James Churchill Vaughan and Oba Samuel Akisanya (aka General Saki).
 The movement originally started as the Lagos youth movement, it was partly formed to voice concerns about the lackluster colonial higher education policy.
 The movement was largely Lagos based but as varied members entered the organization, it metamorphosed to become the Nigerian Youth Movement; a political action group with a nationalistic flavor and outlook.
 Nnamdi Azikiwe, joined the group in 1936.

 In 1941 Kofo Abayomi, a Lagos leader of the movement, resigned his position at the Legislative Council, forcing a by-election.
 A primary election was held among NYM members to select a candidate to contest the seat, in which Samuel Akisanya collated the most votes, with Ikoli in second place.
 However, with the support of H.O.
 Davis, Obafemi Awolowo, Akintola and a few others, the party's central committee, which had the right to review the results, chose him as the movement's candidate.
 Although Akisanya immediately congratulated him, he later reneged and contested the seat as an independent candidate with the support of his primary backer, Nnamdi Azikiwe, although he lost to Ikoli.
 The loss of Akisanya in the election led to his exit from the movement, Azikiwe also left the movement, both took away most of their supporters.

 The resulting feud is seen by some analysts as a contributing catalyst to the enmity that exist between the Igbo, Hausa, and Yoruba ethnic groups in the country and also as a major focal point of electoral disputes and the ominous role they played in destabilizing the country.

 Although he lost his seat in another by-election in 1946, the result was overturned following a lawsuit and Ikoli regained his membership of the Legislative Council.
 He ran in the general elections the following year, but withdrew his candidacy shortly before the elections.

 In 1951, Ikoli, along with Awolowo and their allies formed the Action Group, which was dedicated to promoting Yoruba interests in the wake of Nigerian Independence.
 During this time he edited The Daily Service, which voiced the party's agenda.
 This publication had a moderate leftist bent, which proved unpopular for Western readers, and distracted from the nationalistic message that he was trying to pursue.

-While his legacy may have been tarnished due to the tribalism that emerged from Nigerian independence, it is important to note his role in achieving that independence.
-His vast print media career and political acumen helped transform Nigeria from a British colony, into an independent state.